| February 20, 2026 |

 There is limited funding available to fund a set number of projects in each funding formats.

 Ontario’s seniors have made life-long contributions to Ontario.
 We know that most seniors want to live healthy, independent lives in their own homes and communities.
 Seniors also want to remain active and be safe and secure, no matter where they call home.
-In light of this, Fairs will provide opportunities to support the Government of Ontario’s cross-governmental priorities noted below that will improve the lives of seniors and provide the supports and resources to help them:
+In light of this, Fairs provide opportunities to support the Government of Ontario’s cross-governmental priorities noted below that will improve the lives of seniors and provide the supports and resources to help them:

 1. Continue to live at home and in communities